YahyaAlfayad/gradle-build-profiles/README.md

 We have two build profiles in the previous example.
 They are `prod` and `uat`. you can add you own profiles.

+An alternative way for specifying build profiles is to use `-DbuildProfiles=prod,uat` when calling gradle from command line.
+This will override values specified in `build.gradle` and can be useful when building using continuous integration system.

 ## Build profiles tasks

 build profiles plugin has the following tasks: